 About Our School

-A classical charter school established in 2014 by ResponsiveEd, Founders Classical Academy of Leander serves students in grades K through 12.
+A classical charter school established in 2014 by ResponsiveEd, Founders Classical Academy of Leander serves students in grades Kindergarten through 12.
 The school is tuition-free with an open admission policy and is accredited through the Texas Education Agency.

 The mission of Founders Classical Academy is to train the minds and improve the hearts of young men and women through a rigorous, classical education in the liberal arts and sciences, with instruction in good character and civic virtue.

 The faculty of Founders is selected based on their mastery of academic disciplines in the liberal arts and sciences and is dedicated to instilling a love of lifelong learning.
-The student to faculty ratio in the Upper School is 14:1, and many of the teachers hold Master's or doctoral degrees.
+The student-to-faculty ratio in the upper school is 14:1, and several of the teachers hold master's or doctoral degrees.

 The curriculum teaches the liberal arts and emphasizes the intellectual and moral virtues through a content-rich, cohesive course of study.
-The Western tradition is central to the study of history, literature, and philosophy at Founders, and within the Western tradition, students engage in a rich and recurring examination of the American literary, moral, philosophical, and historical traditions.
+The Western tradition is central to the study of history, literature, and philosophy at Founders, and within it, students engage in a rich and recurring examination of the American literary, moral, philosophical, and historical traditions.
 Courses are rooted in primary sources and taught in the Socratic method, emphasizing intellectual analysis and dialogue.
 Students are encouraged to improve their minds and their character in accordance with virtue.
-The aim of the academics is to cultivate a love of the just, the beautiful, the good, and the true, and to make the pursuit of these things a way of life.
+The aim of the academics is to cultivate a love of the Just, the Beautiful, the Good, and the True, and to make the pursuit of these things a way of life.

-Graduates are well prepared to enter institutions of higher learning as liberally educated young men and women.
-All students complete a common, challenging college preparatory curriculum totaling 28 credits.
-The requirements include, at a minimum, four credits of Mathematics and of the Sciences, four credits of Literature, four credits of History, one credit of Philosophy, three credits of Latin with the option to continue or to enroll in a modern Foreign Language, and courses in Logic, Composition, Rhetoric, Performance and Fine Arts, and Physical Education.
+Graduates are well-prepared to enter institutions of higher learning as liberally educated young men and women.
+All students complete a common, challenging college preparatory curriculum.
+At a minimum, the requirements include: four credits of mathematics, four credits of the sciences, four credits of literature, four credits of history, one credit of philosophy, three credits of Latin with the option to continue or to enroll in a modern foreign language, and courses in logic, composition, rhetoric, fine arts, and physical education.